jakobko/website2/prosjekter/slogen/readme.md

 # Slogen
-- The slogan generator for startups.
+"The slogan generator for startups."

 Slogen takes a word and returns a sentence built up from that word.
 It gets an image to add some flavour to the text.